 Election period Medicare.
 The time when an eligible person can enroll.
 See also Open Enrollment and Special enrollment period.
 Elective surgery Operation or surgical procedure for a condition that is not immediately life threatening and for which the timing is subject to the choice or decision of the patient and physician.
+Eligibility credit Family Survivor Benefit.
+The period of service in a benefit classification for which an eligible employee is eligible to enroll in a DMBA-administered welfare benefit package that includes a post-retirement medical benefit offering.
 Eligibility date The date a participant become eligible for benefits in an eligible class of employment.
 Spouse.
 The employee's eligibility date or the date of marriage, whichever is later.
 Dependent child.
 The employee's eligibility date or the date of birth, adoption, or placement in legal custody, whichever is later.

-Eligibility-Medicare See www.cms.gov and www.medicare.gov for current information on Medicare parts A, B, C, and D. Eligible charges See Covered expenses.
+Eligible charges See Covered expenses.

+Eligible class of employment

+An employment category defined by the participating employer that qualifies a participant for benefits.

+Eligible employee

+An employee who meets the conditions for participation in a plan.
+Plan participation requirements vary by plan.

 Emergency care

 The covered medical services required in connection with a sudden and unexpected onset of a condition requiring medical or surgical care necessary to safeguard the patient's life immediately after the onset of the emergency, evaluate the patient's condition, or stabilize an emergency medical condition.
 May be provided for certain conditions, such as heart attacks, severe bleeding, loss of consciousness, convulsions, acute asthmatic attacks, or temperature of more than 104° Fahrenheit.

 Emergency room

 See Hospital emergency room.